-Relationship choices are sometimes a little bit like that old military saying that generals are always preparing to fight the last war.
-Meaning that they are focusing too closely on past mistakes, without realizing the dangers of a new strategy that will be inadequate for whatever lies ahead.
+Relationship choices are a little bit like the old military saying that generals are always preparing to fight the last war.
+Military men are apt to focus closely on past mistakes, without realizing the dangers of a new strategy, perhaps inadequate for whatever lies ahead.

-In the same way, we try to avoid the relationship mistakes that we made in the past, perhaps without being aware that our strategy might produce new, equally unfortunate mistakes in the future.
+In the same way, we try to avoid past relationship mistakes, without being aware our strategy might produce new, unfortunate problems in the future.

 Let’s take an example.
-Suppose that your last relationship was with an authoritarian, demanding, insensitive, perhaps even somewhat abusive man.
-Now you want someone who won’t represent that kind of threat.
-Now you want someone who won’t push you around in any sense of the word — someone less threatening, and more accommodating.
-This might seem just fine for a while.
+Suppose your last relationship was with an authoritarian, demanding, insensitive, maybe even somewhat abusive man.
+Now you want a lover who won’t be like him.
+Now you want someone who won’t push you around in any sense of the word — a companion less threatening and more accommodating.
+This might work well – for a while.

-But, perhaps gradually, you will notice that the same person who gives-in to you, is also giving-in to others; not standing up for himself or for you; spending too much time away from you, instead doing favors for his parents or his friends.
-Perhaps you will feel that he is too passive and that while he won’t often say “no” to you, you have to push him to do the things that you want.
+But, perhaps gradually, you will notice the same person who gives-in to you is also giving-in to others; not standing up for himself or for you; spending too much time away from you, instead doing favors for his parents or his friends.
+Perhaps you will conclude he is too passive and, that while he won’t often say “no” to you, you must push him to do the things you want.

 Or maybe your last boyfriend wasn’t ambitious and industrious.
-Maybe you had to lend him money or be his source of financial support.
-And, of course, you got tired of this.
-Now, you say, you will only date someone who is hard-working and successful.
-So, at the extreme, you pick a workaholic mate and hardly ever see him, and you have to do the job of raising the children you have with him pretty much on your own, even if your joint bank account looks just fine.
+You had to lend him money or serve as his source of financial support.
+You got tired of this of course.
+Now, you only choose to date someone who is hard-working and successful.
+You pick a workaholic mate and hardly ever see him, and you must do the job of raising the children pretty much on your own, even if the joint bank account is substantial

-Or perhaps your old love was easy with money and ran up great debt.
-So now you choose somebody with a dead-bolt lock on his wallet, cheap in the extreme, frugal to the point of wanting an accounting of every dollar spent, and nearly every small purchase the two of you make is treated with the gravity of buying a house.
+Or the discarded mate was easy with money and piled up debt.
+So now you select somebody with a dead-bolt lock on his wallet, cheap in the extreme, frugal to the point of wanting an accounting of every dollar spent by you, and nearly every small purchase the two of you make is treated with the gravity of buying a house.

-Or your last companion didn’t pay much attention to you, seemed more interested in being with his friends or watching football on TV.
-So you choose someone who wants to be with you nearly every minute and gets jealous when you even look or talk to another man – a mate who wants an itinerary of your daily activities and seems interested in controlling you more than in loving you.
+Or your last companion didn’t pay much attention to you, seemed more interested in being with friends, playing football and computer games.
+So you target someone who wants to be with you nearly every minute and gets jealous when you even look at another man – a mate who requires an itinerary of your daily activities and seems interested in controlling you more than loving you.

-And, last but not least, the boring, by-the-book, ever-cautious man who you trade-in for a dashing, spontaneous, risk-taking, unpredictable, funny, charming, devil-may-care partner; someone who turns out to be just a bit too reckless and unreliable and thoughtless in the end.
+Last but not least, the boring, by-the-book, ever-cautious man who you trade-in for a dashing, spontaneous, risk-taking, unpredictable, funny, charming, devil-may-care partner; later discovering he is reckless, unreliable, and inconsiderate.

 The list goes on.
-The point is, as with so many things in life, that the opposite of what you have is often just as bad or worse, only in a different way.
+The point is, as with so many of life’s offerings, the opposite of what you have is often as bad or worse, only in a different way.

-Best to look at all sides of things and not pick someone at either extreme of most any dimension.
+Best to consider all sides of the human mating grab bag and not pick someone at either extreme of most any dimension.

-Just like King Midas, who wished for the power to turn everything into gold, sometimes you have to be careful about getting too much of what you thought would be a good thing.
+Just like King Midas, who wished for the power to turn everything into gold, sometimes you must be careful about getting too much of what you thought would be a good thing.

 Or, as Oscar Wilde said, “there are only two tragedies in life: one is not getting what one wants, and the other is getting it.”